CarlosPlusPlus/carlosplusplus.github.io/source/_posts/2013-07-28-ruby-and-the-japanese-language.markdown

 ## Insight into the Japanese Language

-The Japanese language has a total of three (3) different alphabets, all of which serve their own purpose:
+Japanese has a total of three (3) different alphabets, all of which serve their own purpose:

 1. **Hiragana** - syllabic alphabet for domestic use.
 2. **Katakana** - syllabic alphabet used for "borrowed" / new words.